 The Languages PGCE programme places a strong emphasis on cultural knowledge, use of literature in the languages classroom, pupils' use of target language and broader aspects of language learning.
 This includes issues related to bilingual learners and English as an additional language and other areas such as information and communications technology and digital, video and multimedia production.

-UCL IOE have well-established partnerships with cultural and educational institutions across London, as well as European and Chinese universities and teacher training institutions.
+The IOE has well-established partnerships with cultural and educational institutions across London, as well as European and Chinese universities and teacher training institutions.
+Our partnership with over 200 secondary schools and colleges in Greater London and beyond enables each of our students to become a skilled and confident teacher in their chosen subject specialism.

-The PGCE is informed by research, including that which is carried out by our tutors in a variety of areas, such as target language use, the teaching of literature and the storyline approach.
-The programme includes a number of innovative projects, such as the British Film Institute Film Project and the British Academy Literature Project, which supports the development of materials for classroom practice.
+The PGCE is informed by research, including research carried out by PGCE tutors into target language use, the teaching of literature and the storyline approach.
+The programme includes a number of innovative projects, such as the British Film Institute Film Project and our own Literature Project, which supports the development of materials for classroom practice.

 Qualification and course duration